 We can summarise the OLED vs QLED battle in one sentence: QLED is a tweak of existing LCD technology, while OLED is a new technology altogether.

 OLED – which stands for Organic Light Emitting Diode – uses a carbon-based film between two conductors that emits its own light when an electric current is passed through.

 Since the pixels themselves are producing the light, when they need to be black they get switched off completely.
 That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies – if dim by LED standards.
 Watching an OLED TV for the first time will give you that rare feeling of having just witnessed something really very special.

-OLED has been stuck at only a few TV sizes for the past few years – given the smaller scale of its manufacturing compared to LED – though LG has now expanded to a 88-inch LG 8K OLED and is developing 48-inch panels to give viewers a wider choice of OLED sizes.
+OLED has been stuck at only a few TV sizes for the past few years – given the smaller scale of its manufacturing compared to LED – though LG has now expanded into 48-inch OLEDs, with 83-inch and 42-inch panels in the works for 2021.

 QLED vs OLED: the case for quantum dots

-Variety of screen sizes between 49 and 88-inch
+Variety of screen sizes between 32 and 98-inch

 Not as slim (25.4mm)